uliska/scheme-book/scheme/data-types/custom.md

 #f
 ```

-Obviously a color is a color when it consists of three real numbers in the range
+Obviously a color is a color when it consists of a list of (exactly) three real
-of `0 =< n =< 1`.
-The numbers can be written as integers, fractions or reals,
+numbers in the range of `0 =< n =< 1`.
+The numbers can be written as integers,
-as long as they are within the proper range.
-There have to be exactly three
+fractions or reals, as long as they are within the proper range.
+In a [later
-such numbers.
+chapter](../predicates.html) we will have a closer look at how `color?` is
+defined, which will confirm this assumption.

 ---